Jhgomez/StudyNotes/Android/views.md

   general, but some specific transitions (such as Fade) may not be compatible with TextureView because they rely on android.view.ViewOverlay functionality, which does not currently work with TextureView.
 Transitions can be declared in XML resource files inside the res/transition directory.

-* public interface **TypeEvaluator<T>**/ package android.animation: nterface for use with the ValueAnimator.setEvaluator(TypeEvaluator) function.
+* public interface **TypeEvaluator<T>**/ package android.animation: Interface for use with the ValueAnimator.setEvaluator(TypeEvaluator) function.
 Evaluators allow developers to create animations on arbitrary property types, by allowing them to supply custom evaluators for types that are not automatically understood and used by the animation system.

 * public class **ViewGroupOverlay** extends **ViewOverlay**/ package android.view: is an extra layer that sits on top of a ViewGroup (the "host view") which is drawn after all other content in that